 The cost of a Columbia education will vary depending on your particular circumstances, and we encourage you to use our cost estimator tools to plan for your educational expenses with the most accurate information available to you.
 Still, it’s helpful to have some baseline facts and figures to start with as a frame of reference.
-Below, you’ll find the average total cost of attendance for academic year 2020-2021, as well as insights on scholarships and grants the University provides to make sure that Columbia truly is affordable for everyone.
+Below, you’ll find the estimated total cost of attendance, as well as insights on scholarships and grants the University provides to make sure that Columbia truly is affordable for everyone.

 I come from a first-generation, low-income, single-parent household, so finding a school that was able to support me and my family was really important.
-Columbia offers so many great opportunities and resources, but support is phenomenal as well.
-I truly feel that all of the faculty staff want to see students succeed, and will do what they can to help make this possible.
+Columbia offers so many great opportunities and resources, but the support is phenomenal as well.
+I truly feel that all of the faculty and staff want to see students succeed and will do what they can to help make this possible.

 Grants & aid

 - Students coming from families with annual incomes less than $150,000 (and typical assets) are able to attend Columbia tuition-free.

 - Columbia awards more than $215 million annually in scholarships and grants from all sources.

 - 49% of Columbia students receive grants from Columbia and the average amount awarded is $65,756.

 - 19% of Columbia’s incoming undergraduates receive the Pell Grant, a Federal Grant reserved for the students with the highest need in the country.

 - Incoming first-year students from low-income families receive a start-up grant of $2,000 to ease their transition to college.